‘Cash Me Ousside’: Danielle Bregoli Declares War On The Kardashians

 A post shared by Slimthugga (@bhadbhabie) on

 In case Kylie had a problem with what Danielle Bregoli had to say about her, the “Cash Me Ousside” girl offered up a challenge to fight.
-“B***h come meet me at the Roosevelt.
-Wassup?
-I’m right here.”

 After hearing the shocking interview, Bregoli was spotted at LAX on Sunday.
 When approached by cameras, the Florida bad girl more than doubled down on her offer to fight Kylie Jenner.

 “Who she gonna come back at?
-B***h, I ain’t scared of her,” the 13-year old shrieked after she was asked about whether Kylie might come after her.
-“B***h I’ll whoop every Kardashian ass there is!”
+B***h, I ain’t scared of her,” the 13-year-old shrieked after she was asked about whether Kylie might come after her.
+“B***h I’ll whoop every Kardashian a** there is!”

-Bregoli reportedly went on and listed each of the Kardashian women, talking a ridiculous amount of trash about each of the reality stars.
+Bregoli reportedly listed each of the Kardashian women, talking a ridiculous amount of trash about each of the reality stars.
 When she got to Kim, Danielle was especially mean, claiming that the only reason she was famous was due to the Ray J sex tape.
-How does a 13-year old girl even know about these things?

 #Repost @ownthelight ・・・ "Stop judging others and first look at your own life" is what I was taught growing up.
 It's funny to see our culture today judging and bashing on the "imperfect" people.
 To that I'm going to say.."what would happen if every single mistake you ever made was blasted for the entire world to see and judge?"
 Do these mistakes define the kind of person you would say you really are?
 No. So what gives us the right to do so towards people we don't know? – I remember starting to act out every second I could because growing up my dad was physically & verbally abusing me since I was 2…not exaggerating, 2 years old – 16.
 Growing up in a household where your dad has a short temper was one of the hardest things I've ever had to endure.
 Now, I had every right in the world to act out and do stupid stuff that frankly nobody would have judged me for it.
 But it's not a life I wanted to take on.
 I forgave my dad and moved on with my life!
 I've been trying to change ever since. – Now, take a min and think about everyone you have ever judged, wrote a snarky comment at, and called dumb or stupid.
 We don't know why certain people do certain thing.
 We don't know what they are going through and where their story started!
 So, instead of judging.. why don't we lift them up in prayer and send encouragement their way? – I'm calling everyone out!!
 Stop hiding behind your pathetic little screens and judging everyone else when you arnt even close to perfect either.
 Just because you don't mess up in certain areas of you're life, doesn't give you any right at all to judge!
 Period!
 We are all human and need to strive on becoming better.
 Now let's go and change someone's life with love! #stopcyberbullying